 Highlights include the Troops Muster and Battle of Tewkesbury 1471 re-enactment held on part of the original battlefield on both days.
 There's lots of real armour, real period weapons including canons (firing blanks).
 Sunday includes an outstanding Medieval Carnival Parade.

-We strongly recommend picking up a copy of the Free Festival Guide (cover on left) at the event (donation requested), there's 48 pages packed with high quality information, including event and town maps.
-It's also available from the Tourist Information Office (Monday to Saturday 10am to 4pm, Sunday closed).
+We strongly recommend picking up a copy of the Free Festival Guide (cover on left) at the event (donation requested), there's around 50 pages packed with high quality information, including event and town maps.
+It's also available from the Tourist Information Office (Monday to Saturday 10am to 4pm, Medieval Festival Sunday open).

 Festival Location Map Tourist Information Office